List of Zoey 101 characters: Ms. Burvich

-Burvich (Suzanne Krull) is divorced and assigns rooms at PCA.
+Ms. Burvich (Suzanne Krull) is divorced and assigns rooms at PCA.
 She appears in Seasons 2-4 and is first seen in "Back to PCA".
 Nicole breaks Burvich's hard-earned collection of rare perfume bottles, causing Burvich to hold a grudge against Zoey and Nicole and reject their plea to choose their new roommate.
-Her second appearance is in "Fake Roommate", when Michael and Logan try to trick her into thinking that Chase is still at PCA after he has moved to England, because they do not want a new roommate.
+Her second appearance is in "Fake Roommate", when Michael and Logan try to trick her into thinking that Chase is still at PCA after he moved to England, because they do not want a new roommate.
 Her third appearance is in "Rumor of Love" when Burvich introduces Michael and Logan to their new roommate, James Garrett.

 Guest stars

 Paige Howard

-Paige (Miranda Cosgrove), who appears once in "Paige at PCA", seems to be the smartest young girl on the Pacific coast.
+Paige Howard (Miranda Cosgrove), who appears once in "Paige at PCA", seems to be the smartest young girl on the Pacific coast.
 She wants to run the whole campus on "Paige Power", to save a lot of energy.
 Her name also appears in Chase's phone contacts in the episode "Little Beach Party".